 DDS allows matching of publishers and subscribers in terms of QoS policies that are requested/offered (RxO).
-This distributed matching capability allows DDS implementations to decide on an optimal way connecting end-to-end flows of producers and consumers, as shown in Figure 6.
-When this capability is integrated on top of intelligent communication infrastructure, it is able to provide control over the network core.
+This distributed matching capability allows DDS implementations to decide how best to connect end-to-end flows among producers and consumers.
+When this capability is integrated on top of intelligent communication infrastructure, it is able to provide enhanced control over the network core.